Private jet ownership is the ultimate sign of status and provides owners with an exceptional amount of freedom, flexibility, and control.

 What is Fractional Jet Ownership?

-Firstly, fractional jet ownership is when you own part of an aircraft, known as a fractional jet share.
-This may also be referred to as partial jet ownership.
+Fractional jet ownership is when you own part of an aircraft.
+This is known as a fractional jet share and can also be referred to as partial jet ownership.
 A typical fractional share of the aircraft to own is a half, quarter, or eighth.

 The assumption is that a private jet will fly a certain number of hours per year.
-Therefore, if it is assumed that an aircraft will fly 400 hours in a year and you have a 1/2 share, you can use the aircraft for 200 hours in a year.
+Therefore, if it is assumed that an aircraft will fly 400 hours in a year and, if you have a 1/2 share, you can use the aircraft for 200 hours in a year.

 Fractional jet ownership does not necessarily tie you to just one aircraft (i.e. “your” aircraft).
 Therefore, the availability of an aircraft can be guaranteed and you can choose to fly in larger or smaller size aircraft depending on each unique mission requirement.